Genetic Testing in Coppell, TX

 Among women, breast cancer is the second leading cause of cancer death.
 One in eight women will be affected by breast cancer in their lifetime.
 Recent studies of breast cancer survivors have shown that approximately 70 percent of the mutations identified were BRCA1/2 mutations.
 Approximately 4 percent had germline mutations in other cancer-susceptibility genes, including high-risk genes.
 These additional high-risk genes include CDH1, PALB2, PTEN, STK11, and TP53.

 Our panel is done through a blood or saliva sequencing test with deletion/duplication analysis to detect mutations in up to seven high-risk breast cancer susceptibility genes, including BRCA1, BRCA2 and PALB2.

 Approximately 25 percent of all cases of colorectal cancers can be attributed to heritable genetic changes.
 Based on a saliva or blood sample, we use next-generation sequencing (NGS) technology to identify genetic changes that increase a patient’s risk of developing certain types of cancer.

-An estimated 1.6 million Americans will be diagnosed with cancer in 2013.
+According to cancer.org an estimated 1.9 million Americans will be diagnosed with cancer in 2021.
 More than half of all cancer deaths are estimated to be from preventable risks.
 Obesity, diet and exercise combined can be linked to almost 30% of the preventable causes.
 Through genetic testing we are able to make patient-specific recommendations to reduce the risk of cancer.

 Insight that leads to better choices